AidanGamzer/AntiPortalTrap/README.md

 Restart the server.

+## Features

-Now players cannot place blocks within one block of a nether portal block.
+Players cannot place blocks within one block of a nether portal block.

 Players will also be kicked after trying to place a block next to a portal more than three times to avoid console spam.